Teacher in Charge: Ms M. Dunsmore

 VISUAL COMMUNICATION: students learn to use a range of visual techniques to develop design ideas.
 These include sketching, instrumental drawing, CAD, modelling and computer graphics applications.
 Students learn how to visually communicate the details of their ideas to others.

-Students will complete four projects during the year including:
+Course content: Students will complete 3 design projects during the year including:

 Externally Assessed Credits: 3 credits.